bigmistqke/vscode-jsdoc-editor/README.md

 To develop locally with hot module replacement (HMR), follow these steps:

+1. If `src/extension` has changed, build it: `pnpm build`
-1. Start the development server: `pnpm dev`
+2. Start the development server: `pnpm dev`
-2. Open the VS Code Extension Development Host window by pressing `F5`.
+3. Open the `VS Code Extension Development Host` window by pressing `F5`.
-3. Open the command palette in VS Code with `Cmd/Ctrl + P`.
+4. Open the command palette in VS Code with `Cmd/Ctrl + P`.
-4. Enter `> Start Solid Webview (Dev)`.
+5. Enter `> Start Solid Webview (Dev)`.

-5. Any changes you make will automatically trigger hot module reloading.
+Any changes made in `src/webview` will automatically trigger hot module reloading.
+For changes made in `src/extension`, you will need to run `pnpm build` and reload the `VS Code Extension Development Host` window.

+### Note

-If you change the entry point or the port, remember to adjust the configuration in `src/extension/index.ts` accordingly.
+- If you change the entry point or the port, remember to adjust the configuration in `src/extension/index.ts` accordingly.

-To avoid exporting the dev-mode command, remember to remove it from `package.json` when publishing your extension.
+- To avoid exporting the dev-mode command, remove it from `package.json` when publishing your extension.